 The Catholic Community of Syros: The island of Syros hosts a vast Catholic community, which reaches almost half of the island's population.
 There is also an equal quantity of Catholic and Orthodox churches.
-The most impressive Catholic church is the church of Agios Georgios, on the highest point of Ano Syros village, with the Centre of Historical Studies of Catholic Bishopric on the back side of the church.
+The most impressive Catholic church is the church of Saint George, on the highest point of Ano Syros village, with the Centre of Historical Studies of Catholic Bishopric on the back side of the church.